Commanvil/charon77.github.io/posts/how-to-write-blogs-without-any-code-a-beginners-guide-to-markdown.md

 *Note: in some parser, the line below the heading must not be shorter than the text.
 This demonstrates what happens when this is violated.
-Even though it appears well here, it's use is discouraged.
+Even though it appears well here, its use is discouraged.
 Besides, it looks bad.
 ```